corrode/corrode.github.io/content/blog/prototyping/index.md

 It's okay to use `unwrap` in the early stages of your project.
 An explicit `unwrap` is like a stop sign that tells you "here's something you need to fix later."
-You can easily grep for `unwrap` and replace it with proper error handling when you polish your code.
+You can easily grep for `unwrap` and replace it with proper error handling later when you polish your code.
 This way, you get the best of both worlds: quick iteration cycles and a clear path to robust error handling.

 ```rust